 We’ll cut straight to the chase with bathrooms.
 Decluttering a bathroom mainly requires purging and organizing the items that consume your counter tops, shelves and drawers.
 You will probably be surprised not only by what you have but how much you have of some items as you go through everything.

-Follow this simple 4-step process for decluttering your bathrooms:
+Follow this simple four-step process for decluttering your bathrooms:

 - Pull all of your stuff out of the bathroom closets and drawers.
 Some experts recommend decluttering multiple bathrooms at once so you really get an idea of how much excess you have – you may have enough soap to last you for a year and a half and not even know it.
 However you decide to do it, clear off countertops, empty drawers and completely clean out linen closets in or near your bathrooms.

 - Put like things together.
-This is an important organization best practice.
-Make piles for medicine, towels, toiletries, cleaning supplies, makeup etc… so you can see exactly what you have cluttering up your bathroom.
+This is an important step in organizing your bathroom clutter.
+Make piles for medicine, towels, toiletries, cleaning supplies, makeup, etc… so you can see exactly what you have cluttering up your bathroom.

 - Throw away or plan to donate the excess.
 Often times we have multiple bottles or boxes of half-used stuff in our bathrooms.
 For multiples of the same thing, combine them and clear out some empty bottles or packaging.
 In the case where you are holding onto something that only has a little left, give yourself a month to use it – if you don’t use it throw it away.
 Do you have more towels than you will use in a month?
 You may want to donate excess towels to a local animal shelter.
 And if you are holding on to something (a gift perhaps) that you never really liked, you should pull the trigger and get rid of it.

 - Put your bathroom back together, but keep it organized.
 Dividers, drawer organizers, small boxes and baskets are essential for bathroom organization.
 With a lot of small items floating around in your bathroom, you don’t want to have to dig through a drawer to find that one thing you need, especially when you are getting ready in the morning.
-You don’t have to go out and spend money on drawer organizers either.
+Organizing your bathroom clutter doesn't have to cost you money either.
 Look for small boxes or plastic containers around the house that you can repurpose into drawer organizers.